payvision-development/scribe/README.md

 ## Freshservice

-This configuration will result in a detailed and realtime updated Freshservice Change, most of the descriptions constains links to each item in Azure DevOps / TFS portal.
+Freshservice is a cloud-based service desk and IT service management (ITSM) solution.
+The above service hook configuration will result in a detailed and always updated Freshservice Change for each deployment, most of the descriptions constains links to each item in Azure DevOps / TFS portal.

 <p align="center">
   <img src="https://raw.githubusercontent.com/payvision-development/scribe/master/img/freshservice-change.png" alt="Freshservice Change">